Apple II: Cassette

-The OS Disk
+OS Disk

 Apple and many third-party developers made software available on tape at first, but after the Disk II became available in 1978, tape-based Apple II software essentially disappeared from the market.
 The initial price of the Disk II drive and controller was US$595, although a $100 off coupon was available through the Apple newsletter "Contact".
 The controller could handle two drives and a second drive (without controller) retailed for $495.

 The Disk II single-sided floppy drive used 5.25-inch floppy disks; double-sided disks could be used, one side at a time, by turning them over and notching a hole for the write protect sensor.
 The first disk operating systems for the Apple II were DOS 3.1 and DOS 3.2, which stored 113.75 KB on each disk, organized into 35 tracks of 13 256-byte sectors each.
 After about two years, DOS 3.3 was introduced, storing 140 KB thanks to a minor firmware change on the disk controller that allowed it to store 16 sectors per track.
 (This upgrade was user-installable as two PROMs on older controllers.)
 After the release of DOS 3.3, the user community discontinued use of DOS 3.2 except for running legacy software.
 Programs that required DOS 3.2 were fairly rare; however, as DOS 3.3 was not a major architectural change aside from the number of sectors per track, a program called MUFFIN was provided with DOS 3.3 to allow users to copy files from DOS 3.2 disks to DOS 3.3 disks.
 It was possible for software developers to create a DOS 3.2 disk which would also boot on a system with DOS 3.3 firmware.

 Later, double-sided drives, with heads to read both sides of the disk, became available from third-party companies.
 (Apple only produced double-sided 5.25-inch disks for the Lisa 1 computer).

 On a DOS 3.x disk, tracks 0, 1, and most of track 2 were reserved to store the operating system.
 (It was possible, with a special utility, to reclaim most of this space for data if a disk did not need to be bootable.)
 A short ROM program on the disk controller had the ability to seek to track zero – which it did without regard for the read/write head's current position, resulting in the characteristic "chattering" sound of a Disk II boot, which was the read/write head hitting the rubber stop block at the end of the rail – and read and execute code from sector 0.
 The code contained in there would then pull in the rest of the operating system.
 DOS stored the disk's directory on track 17, smack in the middle of the 35-track disks, in order to reduce the average seek time to the frequently used directory track.
 The directory was fixed in size and could hold a maximum of 105 files.
 Subdirectories were not supported.